hapax/hapax.github.io/assets/teaching.md

 mounds of the French dessert.
 At step $n$, we shrink the original triangle by a factor of $2^n$, spam $2^n$ copies, and add them to the results of the previous step.

 Good subintervals have maximum length $2^{-n}$.
+As $n$ gets larger and larger, this length shrinks, and in the limit
+$n \to \infty$, they cannot have any length at all.
+This shows, informally, that *there are no good subintervals* if we allow the blancmange-cooking process to go forever.
+You can run a computer program, which convincingly demonstrates that the program converges; for more advanced students, a quick technical argument from the geometric series and the comparison test (which I will omit here) shows both pointwise and uniform convergence.

 #### Adding natural numbers <a id="sec-2-3" name="sec-2-3"></a>